tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 ---
 layout: post
-title: "AI chat interfaces could become the primary user interface to read documentation"
+title: "Could AI chat interfaces become the primary user interface to read documentation?"
 date: 2023-04-17
 permalink: /blog/ai-chat-interfaces-are-the-new-user-interface-for-docs
 categories:
 - AI
 keywords:
 rebrandly: https://idbwrtng.com/ai-chat-interfaces-are-the-new-user-interface-for-docs
 description: "AI topics have saturated online posts <i>ad nauseam</i>, and I wouldn’t add yet another post to the endless list of speculative theorizing unless I believed I had a genuine light bulb moment.
-Here's my argument: <ul>
-<li>AI chat interfaces could become the primary user interface that people use to read documentation, not documentation websites themselves.</li>
-​​<li>AI chats will enable novices to tackle more advanced tasks, leading to an explosion of technical innovation.</li>
+Here's my argument: <ul><li>AI chat interfaces could become the primary user interface that people use to read documentation, not documentation websites themselves.</li>​​<li>AI chats will enable novices to tackle more advanced tasks, leading to an explosion of technical innovation.</li>
-<li>Documentation will provide the information source that AI chat engines need to respond to queries.</li>
-<li>Both tech writers and machines will write the information source.</li>
+<li>Documentation will provide the information source that AI chat engines need to respond to queries.</li><li>Both tech writers and machines will write the information source.</li></ul>"
-</ul>"
 ---

-In visual form, the argument looks like this:

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/docwebsitetochatinterface.png" alt="AI chat becomes the new interface for reading docs" />

 ## My moment of epiphany

-Last week I tried to write a shell script to handle a documentation generation and publishing workflow for some API reference docs.
+Last week I tried to write a shell script to handle a documentation generation and publishing workflow.
 I have a limited understanding of shell scripts and so relied on AI chat to help me with some basic concepts.
 My chat proceeded like this:

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/shellscriptchat1.png" alt="Asking AI questions about shell scripts" />